 What this Means to Your Blog

-You now understand the basics of Google Analytics for blog traffic.
+You now understand the basics of Google Analytics for tracking the performance of your blog content writing services.
 Now that you know how to track blog traffic and check performance analytics (a hugely important, critical step), you can use this data to make informed, data-driven decisions about your blog’s direction.

 Here are some things to think about to get started: